thijs83/r2ccar/README.md

 ### Calibration

-apriltag needs a calibrated camera so use :

-rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.03 image:=/csi_cam/image_raw camera:=/csi_cam --no-service-check
-to calibrate the camera
-(needs way more info)
---
+Apriltag needs a rectified image, therefore the camera should be calibrated.
+The guidelines for calibration can be found in the documentation below for the camera_calibrate package.

 ### Common errors